actionhero/www.actionherojs.com/tutorials/tasks.md

 describe("task testing", () => {
   beforeEach(async () => {
-    // if you are testing taks, you likely want to start each test with an empty test redis await api.resque.queue.connection.redis.flushdb();
+    // if you are testing tasks, you likely want to start each test with an empty test redis await api.resque.queue.connection.redis.flushdb();
   });